Fire and rescue services

 Drivers must carry identity documents.

 You'll also need to buy third-party insurance at the border.
-If you're not the owner of the vehicle, you must have a letter from the owner saying you can use the vehicle in Zambia.
+If you're not the vehicle owner, you must have a letter from the owner saying you can use the vehicle in Zambia.

 If you plan to drive:

-Always carry ID, such as your driver's licence, when driving.
+Always carry your ID, such as your driver's licence, when driving.

 More information: